INAUGURAL EARLY CAREER

-This year ISI was pleased to announce the first Early Career Meeting.
-This event is aimed at PhD students, postdocs and young immunologists across who want to showcase their research in a vibrant, friendly and stimulating atmosphere.
-A great networking opportunity to connect with colleagues and see the latest exciting developments in immunology.
+In 2021 the ISI launched the first Early Career Meeting.
+This event was aimed at PhD students, postdocs and young immunologists across who want to showcase their research in a vibrant, friendly and stimulating atmosphere.
+This was great networking opportunity to connect with colleagues and see the latest exciting developments in immunology.

-This year ISI launched its 1st Early Career Researchers Meeting.
-This was an in-person event, held on November 25th in Dublin and was kindly sponsored by our partners Fluidigm, BioSciences, MSC, Aligent, STEMCELL and AssayGenie.
+The 1st Early Career Researchers Meeting was an in-person event, held on November 25th in Dublin and was kindly sponsored by our partners Fluidigm, BioSciences, MSC, Aligent, STEMCELL and AssayGenie.

 The event was aimed at PhD students, postdoctoral scientists, and young immunologists, and facilitated a platform upon which they could showcase their research in a vibrant, friendly, and stimulating atmosphere.